ucc-acm-chapter/ucc-acm-website/README.md

 Hopefully implement react framework, as I plan on the website being one page.

-Need to fix the favicon
+Need to fix the favicon.

+Need to create a git ignore